tale-lang/tale/README.md

 add: 1 to: 10
 ```

-In the first case it seems like `(2 + 2)` is an object and `should be` is a message, but the second case looks like we're sending message `add:to` to nothing.
+In the first case it seems like `(2 + 2)` is an object and `should be` is a message, but, on the other hand, the second case looks like we're sending message `add:to` to nothing.

 And that's the thing!
 There are no messages, objects, sending, etc. These are just metaphors we use to describe internal state of the program inside some paradigm.
-The only metaphor for Tale is a code itself.
+The only metaphor of Tale is a code itself.

 Though it may contain something we call _generics_, _type classes_, _structs_, _pattern matching_, _lambdas_ and so on, but only as things that allow to write more elegant and clean, we may say, _text_.